gioblu/PJON/strategies/OverSampling/specification/PJDLR-specification-v2.0.md

 |  1  | 0 |1|0|1|0|1|0|0000|11|00|1|0|00000|1|0|1|1|0|00000|1|00|
 |_____|___|_|_|_|_|_|_|____|__|__|_|_|_____|_|_|_|_|_|_____|_|__|
 ```
 In a scenario where a byte sequence is received, low performance microcontrollers with inaccurate clock can correctly synchronize with transmitter during the sequence initializer, and consequently each byte is received.
-Thanks to the presence of synchronization pads, byte sequence separation, transmission end and error detection can be achieved at byte level.
+The byte sequence initializer is detected if 3 synchronizations occurred and if its duration is coherent with its expected duration.
+With a correct bit and synchronization pad ratio and timing configuration, the sequence initializer is 100% reliable, false positives cannot occur if not because of externally induced interference.

 #### Synchronous response
 A byte sequence transmission can be optionally followed by a synchronous response by its recipient.